Rosie Jones: Comedy writing

-In 2020, Jones guest starred in an episode of the third series of the BBC drama Shakespeare & Hathaway: Private Investigators. and on BBC Radio 4's The News Quiz, presented by Nish Kumar.
+Alongside series creator Laurie Nunn, Jones co-wrote episode four of the second season of the Netflix comedy-drama Sex Education, released in January 2020.

+Television

+Jones appeared in 2 episodes of Silent Witness in 2018.
+Jones has been a panellist in episodes of 8 Out of 10 Cats and The Last Leg.
+In 2019, she was a guest on Hypothetical and 8 Out of 10 Cats Does Countdown.
 She also appeared on an episode of Joe Lycett's Got Your Back.

-Alongside series creator Laurie Nunn, Jones co-wrote episode four of the second season of the Netflix comedy-drama Sex Education, released in January 2020.
+Jones has also appeared on BBC Radio 4's The News Quiz, the Channel 4 online programme The Last Leg: The Correspondents, the BBC Three series "Things Not to Say", BBC Radio 4's Fred at the Stand and BBC web series Period Dramas.
+In 2021, she appeared in the QI episode "Sideshows, Stunts and Scavenger Hunts".
+She participated in Celebrity Mastermind in 2023.

-Jones appeared as a panellist on BBC One's Question Time on 12 November 2020.
+Jones appeared as a panellist on BBC One's political debate programme Question Time twice, first on 12 November 2020.
+She trended on Twitter each time due to the harassment directed towards her.

-In May 2021, Jones starred in her own Channel 4 series, Trip Hazard: My Great British Adventure.
-Filmed during the Covid-19 pandemic, it features Jones visiting a number of UK tourist destinations, joined by other celebrities.
+In May 2021, she starred in her own Channel 4 series, Trip Hazard: My Great British Adventure.
+Filmed during the COVID-19 pandemic, it features Jones visiting a number of UK tourist destinations, joined by other celebrities.
 In March 2022, a second series of five hour-long episodes was commissioned; it premiered on 23 August 2022.
-Also in 2021, Jones appeared in the QI episode "Sideshows, Stunts and Scavenger Hunts".
+The programme was nominated for a BAFTA.